Yan-Oliveira/doc-fao/content/customer-event-ticket-calendar.rst

 With this feature add-on, time periods specified in a ticket are displayed as calendar entries.

-This allows appointments to appear in the customer interface in such a way that customers can easily see information about availability or scheduling, such as when they want to find the date of a WebEx meeting.
+This allows appointments to appear in the external interface in such a way that customer users can easily see information about availability or scheduling, such as when they want to find the date of a WebEx meeting.

 Benefits
    - Appointments are displayed in a calendar format.